 Convergence criteria (or "Maastricht criteria") are criteria, based on economic indicators, that European Union (EU) member states must fulfil to enter the euro zone and that they must continue to respect once entered.
-They impose control over inflation, public debt and the public deficit, exchange rate stability and the convergence of interest rates.
+They impose control over inflation, public debt and public deficit, exchange rate stability and the convergence of interest rates.

-- Government finance:
+2. Government finance:

-a.
+- a.
 The annual government deficit must not exceed 3% of GDP [N-1].

-b.
+- b.
 Government debt must not exceed 60% of GDP [N-1].

-- Exchange rate: Applicant countries must not devaluate their currency; this was made obsolete with the switch to the euro for countries in the euro zone.
+3. Exchange rate: Applicant countries must not devaluate their currency; this was made obsolete with the switch to the euro for countries in the euro zone.
 Moreover, the Member state must have participated in the exchange-rate mechanism under the European Monetary System (EMS) for two consecutive years before the examination, without severe tensions.

-- Long-term interest rates: they must not be more than 2% higher than those of the three best performing Member states in terms of price stability.
+4. Long-term interest rates: they must not be more than 2% higher than those of the three best performing Member states in terms of price stability.

 The evaluation of non-compliance with these criteria was made more flexible in March 2005, under the impetus of Germany and France, in order to take the economic situation and structural reforms into account.
 "Exceptional and temporary" excesses are now authorised.